TyersLab-SickKids/proteinmpnn-redesign/README.md

 * 16 x 3 = **48** sequences generated with the active site and **70%** most highly conserved positions fixed

 **Note:** The ProteinMPNN output file follows the name of the input PDB.
 All 1lvm PDBs below are identical, just copied and renamed to reflect the fixed positions of each run.
 Thus, the input PDB name MUST be unique.
-**Note:** Pdbs used in proteinMPNN must start at residue index 0 (Scripts included to adjust residue numbers)
 ```
 sbatch scripts/proteinmpnn.sh <INPUT_PDB> <CHAINS_TO_DESIGN> <FIXED_POSITIONS_JSONL> <NUM_SEQS_PER_TARGET> <OUTPUT_DIR>